reuben-john/exercism-practice/README.md

 # exercism-practice
-Solutions to exercism practice problems
+Solutions to [exercism](https://exercism.io/) practice problems.

+These were done during interview prep in late 2019.